Co-opted board committee members

 Sam Hinchliffe

-(Co-opted member of the Audit & Risk Committee)
+(Co-opted member of the Finance, Risk and Audit Committee)

 Sam is an auditor and adviser to large and medium-sized financial institutions.
 He enjoys nothing more than thoroughly understanding the business model that his clients have in place and the processes and controls that they operate to meet their business objectives.
 He prides himself as being easy to do business with.
 His passion for what he does, combined with years of experience, enables him to provide significant value through the assurance services he offers.